hunterdyar/hdyarblog/content/blog/posts/no-memorization-terminal.md

 ---
 title: In Search of a No-Memorization Terminal
 draft: true
+date: 2024-02-02
 ---

-Working in the terminal has long been the domain of computer power users, but why?
-It's confusing, and intimidating to be sure.
-Understanding how to effectively work on the command line involves working with a weird and wide set of odd commands and mystic incantations.
+Working in the terminal has long been the domain of computer power users.
+It's confusing, and intimidating Understanding how to effectively work on the command line involves working with a weird and wide set of odd commands and mystic incantations.
+But that stinks!

+The terminal is great.
+It's powerful, simple, and consistent.
+There are all sorts of reasons to want to use the terminal.
+I'll save those for another blog post, and focus on one of the command line's biggest weaknesses.
+Accessibility.

 It's inaccessible!

 - No visual representation of the state of the computer system.
 - Have to memorize commands to operate.
 No discoverable UI.
 - Small changes can lead to unexpected and disasterous outcomes.
 No safety net.
+- Requires precise and speedy typing to feel effective.

 So, how can we make the terminal more accessible?